alrobles/PNAS-Wildlife-susceptibility-to-infectious-diseases-at-global-scales/README.md

-# Wildlife susceptibility to infectious diseases at global scales
+# Wildlife susceptibility to infectious diseases at global scale

 Instructions to run the code used to generate results in the manuscript “Wildlife susceptibility to infectious diseases at global scales” (PNAS)